 Canyoneering in Narrows of Zion National Park

-Zion national park was the first national park that I have visited in the US.
+Zion national park was the first national park that I visited in the US.
 I got enticed by the name of the park – Zion.
 Also, it is home to one of the top 10 most popular and dangerous trails in the US – Angel’s landing.

 However, I did not want to introduce hiking to my friends with a dangerous trail like Angel’s landing.
 I was more interested in canyoneering in the Narrows.
-It is easily one of the most beautiful places I have ever been in the southwest.
+It is easily one of the most beautiful places I have ever been to in the southwest.
 I will let the pictures speak for this place.

 The Zion National Park also follows the shuttle system to regulate the huge number of people visiting in Summer.
 Therefore, in order to beat the crowd and skip the long waiting queues, arrive early at the park and either rent a bike from Zion Outfitters or bring one of your own.

 The bikes going into the canyon can be mounted on the shuttle bus so that we skip the uphill part.
-However, on the way back, it is all downhill which favors the bike riders.
-The riders do not have to wait for the Shuttle bus especially after a long, tiring and exhausting day of hiking.
+However, on the way back, it is all downhill which favours the bike riders.
+The riders do not have to wait for the Shuttle bus, especially after a long, tiring and exhausting day of hiking.
 This is also a great way to appreciate the natural beauty of this marvellous Zion Scenic Byway.

 If you are biking, take the Parus trail.
 It offers some wonderful views of the mountains towering the Zion Valley.
 By the way, here’s a tip for photographers – Sunset overlooking the Watchman mountain is one of the most magical moments in Zion.
-The bridge just before the Canyon junction shuttle stop is the place to watch the sunset from and take pictures.
+The bridge just before the Canyon junction shuttle stop is the place to watch the sunset and take pictures.